0alter0/blooket-altlist/README.md

 Want to contribute?
 Send an email to **blooketaltsubmit@proton.me** and we will review it.
 If you'd like to be put in with the contributors, just add your ***GitHub*** username.
 Your contribution is a big help!
 (Trolls will **NOT** be responded to nor given any contribution.)

+# Adtional Info

+Need a proxy?
+Use [ours](https://redesigned-acorn-q77p5jjxvq9xhxw69-8080.app.github.dev)!
+We are hosting our own proxy for your use.
+This uses [Interstellar](https://discord.com/invite/interstellar) (Not made by us).